Existence of moduli spaces for algebraic stacks: Existence of good moduli spaces

 are Cartesian.
-Moreover, by the universality of good moduli spaces, the \'etale groupoid structure on $\cX_2 \rightrightarrows \cX_1$ induces a \'etale groupoid structure on $X_2 \rightrightarrows X_1$.
+Moreover, by the universality of adequate moduli spaces \cite[Thm.~3.12]{ahr2}, the \'etale groupoid structure on $\cX_2 \rightrightarrows \cX_1$ induces a \'etale groupoid structure on $X_2 \rightrightarrows X_1$.
 The fact that $f$ induces isomorphisms of stabilizer groups implies that $\Delta\co X_2 \to X_1 \times X_1$ is a monomorphism (see the argument of \cite[Prop.~3.1]{afs-existence}).
 Thus, $X_2 \rightrightarrows X_1$ is an \'etale equivalence relation and there exists an algebraic space quotient $X$.
-It follows from descent that there is an induced morphism $\pi \co \cX \to X$ which is a good moduli space.
+It follows from descent that there is an induced morphism $\pi \co \cX \to X$ which is an adequate moduli space.

-Conversely suppose that $\cX$ admits a good moduli space $\pi \co \cX \to X$.
-Then the closed points of $\cX$ have linearly reductive stabilizers.
-If $x \in |\cX|$ is a point and $U \subset X$ is a quasi-compact open containing $\pi(x)$, then $x$ specializes to a closed point $x \in |\pi^{-1}(U)|$ which is necessarily also closed in $\cX$.
-As $x_0$ has linearly reductive stabilizer, we see that $\cX$ is locally linearly reductive.
-Moreover, \Cref{P:theta-reductive}\eqref{P:theta-reductive-gms} implies that $\cX$ is $\Theta$-reductive.
-Establishing that $\cX$ has unpunctured inertia will take more effort, and we will prove this in \Cref{T:main_unpunctured}.